Updated in 2023

 Step 3.
 Go beyond the application

 Just sending an application into an online portal is not the end of the road.
 Most people think that it’s a waiting game, but that is not true.

-Before sending the application, find the recruiter, hiring manager, or a senior team member on LinkedIn and find their email address through a free service like Clearbit or LeadFinder.
+Before sending the application, find the recruiter, hiring manager, or a senior team member on LinkedIn.
+Then, find their email address through a free service like Clearbit or LeadFinder.
 You can also try to guess their email addresses using these likely combinations:

-Once you have their email address, apply for the position through the online portal and then send a compelling and concise cold email that lets them know you have just applied for the position and you would love to learn more about the company and the role by jumping on a quick call.
+Once you have their email address, apply for the position through the online portal.
+Next, send a compelling and concise cold email that lets them know you have just applied for the position and you would love to learn more about the company and the role by jumping on a quick call.
 Make sure that you give them specific times to choose from so that it is as easy as possible for them to say yes.

 Here is an example of a template you can use for this cold email: